JordanRL/Fermat/docs/index.md

     The PHP Documentation contains examples on the specifics of how objects are passed between scopes.
 While it isn't exactly the same as passing by reference, it behaves in a very similar way in most situations.

     See the [php.net page](https://www.php.net/manual/en/language.oop5.references.php) for more information.

+!!! see-also "See Also"
+    More information about mutable and immutable objects, as well as how they are implemented and used with this library, is available on the [Mutable vs. Immutable](getting-started/mutability.md) documentation page.

 ### This Library Can't Be Reliably Used With Math Operators